Earnock Estate: Street names

 Many of the street names originate from the rulers of the ancient Kingdom of Strathclyde in the 6th century, e.g. Rederech Crescent (King Rederech), Langoreth Avenue (Queen Langoreth) and Royellen Avenue (Princess Royellen).
 It is said that the family's summer hunting lodge was in the Earnock area.
 Some of the streets are also named after famous geographical features of Scotland: Lomond View (Ben Lomond), Fruin Rise (Glen Fruin) and Iona Ridge (the island of Iona).

 Politics

 Councillors

 Earnock sits within the council ward of Hamilton West and Earnock and has four councillors who sit on South Lanarkshire Council.
 Since the 2017 election, these are:

 Scottish Parliament and UK Parliament

 Earnock lies in the Hamilton, Larkhall and Stonehouse constituency of the Scottish Parliament and is represented by Christina McKelvie of the Scottish National Party since 2011.

-In the UK Parliament, Earnock is represented by Margaret Ferrier of the Scottish National Party, who is the MP for the Rutherglen and Hamilton West constituency since 2019 (and previously between 2015 and 2017).
+In the UK Parliament, Earnock is represented by Michael Shanks of the Scottish Labour Party, who has been the MP for the Rutherglen and Hamilton West constituency since the 2023 Rutherglen and Hamilton West by-election.